HebdaMarta/Data-science-course-projects/projekt_3_Machine_learning/README.md

-Activities done: Data Modeling, Data Engineering, Data Analysis, Technology Used: Python, Machine learning models for regression (Random forest, XGboost, SVR, LinearRegression, KNN)
+Activities done: Data Modeling, Data Engineering, Data Analysis,
+- Technology Used: Python, Machine learning models for regression (Random forest, XGboost, SVR, LinearRegression, KNN)
-Authors: Hebda Marta, Maj Wojciech, Marciniak Elżbieta, Pich Filip.
+- Authors: Hebda Marta, Maj Wojciech, Marciniak Elżbieta, Pich Filip.

 ## Content
 This GitHub repository contains the following files:
-1. Python scripts with with all models and their results.
+1. Python scripts with all models and their results.
 2. Graphical presentation of the results of analyzes in python.
 3. A final presentation containing all the most important conclusions from the analysis.